The State Apartments and private rooms of William III (1689-1702)

-Next comes the Privy Chamber where only statesmen and courtiers close to the king are allowed entry.
+Next comes the Privy Chamber, where only statesmen and courtiers close to the king are allowed entry.
 You can see the spectacular Privy Garden from the windows.

 Don't miss the ornate wood-carvings throughout William's apartments.
 These incredibly delicate, virtuoso carvings are the work of Grinling Gibbons, a master-craftsman of the seventeenth century.

 Next door, the Little Bedroom has a painted ceiling by Verrio with a bed-time theme; here Mars, the God of War, lies snoozing in the arms of Venus, Goddess of Love.
-Only the King's most personal staff and close courtiers come in here.
+Only the King's most personal staff and close courtiers came in here.

 The closets contain paintings hung on ropes.
 It's a clever device – which allowed the King to re-hang them whenever the fancy took him.
 They’re all pictures he particularly liked and give us a good idea of his taste.

-In the Orangery William's orange and bay trees are stored during the winter months.
+William's orange and bay trees are stored in the Orangery during the winter months.
 In the summer, the doors open on to his Privy Garden.

 In the alcove at the far end is a marble-topped table designed for a display of gold plate.
-Wine was served from this alcove, and dirty plates removed to it, then after dinner the shutter would be dropped, leaving the king and his companions in complete privacy.
+Wine was served from this alcove, and dirty plates removed to it, then after dinner the shutter would be dropped, leaving the King and his companions in complete privacy.